huma-engineering/huma-docs/data-collection/modules/physiological/blood-glucose.md

 ### Clinicians

-In the Clinician Portal, on the [Patient List](/data-collection/features/navigation/portal/patient-list/)Clinicians can view a table of Patients, from which the Blood Glucose column will display the last recorded reading indicated as a [Red Amber Green](/data-collection/features/flags-and-rag/) indicator to inform severity.
+In the Clinician Portal, on the Patient List, Clinicians can view a table of Patients, from which the Blood Glucose column will display the last recorded reading indicated as a Red Amber Green indicator to inform severity.

 ![View blood glucose from the Patient List](./assets/cp-patient-list-blood-glucose.png)